 The system will default to the overview page displaying the camera connection and storage statuses.
-An empty position will be left in blank, and a disconnected camera will be indicated as the used and unused spaces.
+An empty position will be left in blank, and a disconnected camera will be indicated as .
+The storage volume usage is displayed as the used and unused spaces.